radiantlogic-v8/documentation-new/documentation/operations-guide/04-persistent-cache-management.md

 ![An image showing ](Media/Image4.2.jpg)

-Figure 4.2: Disabling Inter-cluster Replication
+Figure 2 : Disabling Inter-cluster Replication

 ### Reinitialize the Persistent Cache

 Navigate to the Main Control Panel > Directory Namespace tab > Cache node.
 Select the cache node and on the right side, select the Refresh Settings tab.
-Click **Initialize**.
+Click the **Initialize** button.

 Reinitializing the persistent cache is processed as a task.
 The task is executed on the leader node of the cluster.
 The cache on the leader node is reinitialized, and then activated again.
 All follower/follower-only nodes copy the updated data from the leader node.